 - Supporting the civic and democratic engagement of the student body through voter registration and awareness efforts in the run up to local and national elections

 - Developing and promote volunteering and charitable activities for students in the local community

 - Supporting the work of the Green and Ethical Officers of the affiliated Common Rooms

 - Alice Gilderdale

 Here's what Ella Irwin, one of the previous Ethical Affairs Officers, thought about the role:

 Ethical Affairs has an important and varied role to play in CUSU.
 We are uniquely placed to represent students’ views on sustainability, fair trade, democratic engagement and living wage within the University Administration.
 These are four crucial issues in Cambridge.

 The Ethical Affairs Officers sit on several University Committees, they work closely with the Green and Ethical Officers to connect and support them, they can run campaigns aimed at the student body and they can ensure our Student Union lives up to the ethical standards we, as students, set.

-This year, as one of two Ethical Affairs Officers, I have met some truly amazing enthusiastic people and got to aid them in their campaigns and incredible work.
+As one of two Ethical Affairs Officers, I have met some truly amazing enthusiastic people and got to aid them in their campaigns and incredible work.
 Although we focused mostly on administrative tasks last year, there is plenty of scope to have an active role and a loud voice regarding ethical issues in Cambridge.